 5. Unwind on the Riverwalk Around Estes Park.

-While you’re strolling through downtown, tuck just behind the shops to Estes Park Riverwalk.
-The Big Thompson and Fall Rivers flow through downtown and you can flow alongside them to enjoy the river views, eateries, and peaceful vibe.
+While you’re strolling through downtown, tuck just behind the shops to the Estes Park Riverwalk.
+The Big Thompson River and Fall Rivers flow through downtown and you can stroll alongside them to enjoy the river views, eateries, and peaceful vibe.

 Estes Park tours led by local guides can help you maximize your experience and not worry about all the planning.
-Whether you just want to enjoy the spectacular Rocky Mountain scenery without needing to drive or you want to visit all the top places to spot wildlife, there are different tours depending on what your interests are and the season of your visit.
+If you want to enjoy the spectacular Rocky Mountain scenery without needing to drive or you want to visit all the best places in town, this Estes Park E-Bike Tour is a great way to explore.

-7. Drive the Peak to Peak Scenic Byway.
+7. Drive the Peak to the Peak Scenic Byway.

 Not to be confused with the other scenic drive in Rocky Mountain National Park, the Peak to Peak Byway is a separate stretch of beauty from Trail Ridge Road.
 The Peak to Peak Scenic Byway was established in 1918, making it Colorado’s oldest scenic road.

 Easily accessible from Estes Park, the Peak to Peak Scenic Byway is the perfect mountain drive in any season, but especially in Fall.
-The bursting golden yellow from the Aspen trees is hard to match!
+The bursting golden yellow from the Aspen trees is absolutely spectacular!

 On the north end of the Byway on CO-7 sits Estes Park.
 The drive becomes CO-72 and CO-119 as it travels south through Blackhawk and to I-70.